 Remember, as a solopreneur, you will have to be your own accountant, bookkeeper, marketer, information technology (IT) person, human resources department, advertising agency, and possibly tax expert.

 The more tasks you can perform yourself, the more money you can make as a solopreneur.
 Every dollar you pay to an outside professional is a dollar that comes out of your pocket.
 When you identify every skill or expertise you could need, you can start learning them.

 9. Listen to Podcasts to Get Inspired

 It still amazes me how many people do not listen to Podcasts.
-Podcasts were invented and popularized by Apple with the release of the early iPod music players.
+Apple invented and popularized podcasts with the release of the early iPod music players.
 It has since expanded into an industry in its own right, with major publishers and entertainers having their own podcasts.